dusmith0/APStatTools/README.md

 *test()* This can preform many of the statistical tests and confidence intervals used in AP Statistics.

 # The functions
-## build.dist()
+## build_dist()

 The purpose of this function is to allow users to build a number of common distributions, shade in regions that we may want to find proportions of, and display their probabilities.

 The function contains the "Normal", "Student's T", "Chi-Squared", "Binomial", "QQ", and "Regression" plots.

-It can calculate probabilities to the left, right, inbetween two points, or two tailed distributions.
+It can calculate probabilities to the left, right, in between two points, or two tailed distributions.

 ### How to use: